Refine your search

 • If your student tutor is in the campus city when you arrive, the tutor might be able to pick up the key for you if you inform them about your arrival well in advance.
 The tutor will then meet you on your arrival.

-The Joensuu airport is located about 11 km from the Joensuu city centre.
-There is usually a bus leaving after each flight from the airport to the city centre.
-Airport info (opens in a new tab).
+Airport: Joensuu airport is approximately 11 km from the city centre.
+A connecting bus typically operates after each arriving flight.
+See Joensuu airport info (opens in a new tab).

 City of Joensuu (opens in a new tab)